 in

-Cold frame sashes up1
+Cold frame sashes up

-Cold frame sashes upA cold frame is a bottomless box with a clear or translucent top.
+A cold frame is a bottomless box with a clear or translucent top.
 It is set on the ground or over a planting bed to capture solar energy and heat the air, soil, and plants inside.
 A cold frame can extend the growing season by one to several months.

 Cold frames can be made of heavy lumber, cinder blocks, concrete, or clear plastic.
 The transparent top or cover is tilted toward the south or southeast to catch the sun.
-The back side of the cold frame is commonly six inches or more higher than the front to give a slope to the top cover (or sash) so that rain will run off and the sun’s rays will strike the inside of the frame more nearly at right angles.
+The back side of the cold frame is commonly six inches or higher than the front to give a slope to the top cover (or sash) so that rain will run off and the sun’s rays will strike the inside of the frame more nearly at right angles.

 Cold frames can vary in size: 6 feet long by 3 feet wide is the size of an average home garden cold frame.
 A small cold frame is commonly no wider than a person’s reach so that plants can be tended to without stepping into the frame.
-A typical cold frame is usually made eighteen to twenty four inches high or deep at the back sloping to twelve to eighteen deep at the front.
+A typical cold frame is usually made eighteen to twenty-four inches high or deep at the back sloping to twelve to eighteen deep at the front.
 The deeper the frame the taller the plants it will accommodate.

 For most home vegetable gardeners, nearly all the plants in the vegetable garden can be started successfully in a cold frame or hotbed (a hotbed is a heated cold frame–sometimes heated by electricity or solar power or by–in decades and centuries past–decomposing steer or horse manure placed below the inside planting bed).

-A gardener who has had no experience with cold frame has usually an exaggerated idea of the skill or cost to start and manage one.
+A gardener who has had no experience with cold frames has usually an exaggerated idea of the skill or cost to start and manage one.
 The skill is not as much a matter of expert knowledge as of regular attention and care.
 Only a few minutes a day will give you a successful cold frame for growing your own crops and extending the season for fresh vegetables.

-A permanent cold frame set to the side of a garden plot can serve as a seed bed and starting place for crops year round.
+A permanent cold frame set to the side of a garden plot can serve as a seedbed and starting place for crops year-round.
 A permanent cold frame can be heavily insulated to provide a growing place in the coldest winter regions.
 A portable cold frame–usually easily disassembled or small enough to be carried–can be moved around to protect small plantings or beds.
 A portable frame is highly suitable for mild winter regions and for small gardens–a portable cold frame can be removed from a garden bed, dismantled, and stored when the warm weather arrives.

 Cold frames collect solar energy for heat.
 Because a cold frame is a passive solar collector the sloping top is best positioned to face south, southeast, or southwest in the northern hemisphere.
-This will allow the maximum sunlight into the frame during winter when the sun tracks lower in the sky.
+This will allow maximum sunlight into the frame during winter when the sun tracks lower in the sky.
 The slope of the top can vary from 35 to 55 degrees.
 The higher the angle of slope up to 55 degrees the more sunlight will enter the frame during winter.
 One formula for setting the angle of the top or sash is to add 15 to 20 degrees to the latitude of your garden: thus if you live in Illinois or Pennsylvania on the 40th parallel, set the sash at 55 to 60 degrees.

 The clear or translucent top or cover of the cold frame is called the sash, glazing, or light.
 The sash can be made of glass or rigid fiberglass, acrylic, Plexiglass, or UV-stabilized polyethylene plastic.
 Home-made cold frames often use old storm windows (window sashes) for covers.
-The cover or sash iis usually hinged at the back of the frame for easy raising and lowering and ventilation, but a top can also slide off of the frame.
+The cover or sash is usually hinged at the back of the frame for easy raising and lowering and ventilation, but a top can also slide off of the frame.
 A cold frame top should be easily opened to ventilate the frame–that is allow fresh, cool air into the frame when the outdoor temperature rises.
 (You can ventilate a frame by simply propping a stick or block under the sash.
 As well, automatic solar-powered frame openers attached to a thermostat can also raise the top when the inside temperature reaches above 70°F.)

 Cold frames commonly open to the planting bed below and can be planted in directly; allow at least 4 to 6 inches of soil for salad crops and more for larger crops.
 Cold frames also can have sand or gravel bottoms on which pots, containers, and seed flats can be set.
 Soil, sand, or gravel can be laid over a weed-proof membrane attached around the base of the frame.

-Cold frame advantages.
-A cold frame offers plants the advantage of good outdoor light while protecting them from the cold, rain, snow, wind and hailstones.
+A cold frame offers plants the advantage of good outdoor light while protecting them from the cold, rain, snow, wind, and hailstones.
 A cold frame can add 10 to 25 degrees to the outdoor temperature depending on the weather and the type of frame.
 Even a modest increase in soil and air temperature inside a cold frame can extend the growing season for most vegetables from 4 to 6 weeks both in spring and fall.
 That means an additional two to three months of edible gardening each year.

 Here are things you can accomplish with a simple cold frame–a box with a glass top and the heat of the sunshine:

-• Start seeds four to six weeks earlier in the spring than in the open garden (plants in the cold frame are likely to grow somewhat more slowly but will be stronger than those grown in a green house as a result of the bright natural light).
+• Start seeds four to six weeks earlier in the spring than in the open garden (plants in the cold frame are likely to grow somewhat more slowly but will be stronger than those grown in a greenhouse as a result of the bright natural light).

 • Protect seedlings and allow them to grow strong and sturdy until they are large enough to be transplanted into the open garden.